 A bond that trades like a stock?
 Preferred stock can have the best (and worst) of both worlds.

 Common stock on a balance sheet

-Here's a thorough discussion of this part of a balance sheet, but the main point to remember is that the total stockholders' equity is the book value of the stock, but that doesn't necessarily mean that the stock trades for this amount.
+The main point to remember is that the total stockholders' equity is the book value of the stock, but that doesn't necessarily mean the stock trades for this amount.
 Rapidly growing companies may trade for several times their book value, while riskier or struggling companies may trade at a discount.